mittwald/harbor-operator/examples/README.md

   namespace: harbor-operator
 spec:
   url: https://helm.goharbor.io
-  secretRef:
-    name: harbor-instancechartrepo-secret
 ```

-If you need credentials accessing the desired helm repository, you can use kubernetes secrets.
+If you need credentials accessing the desired helm repository, you can use kubernetes secrets and reference it with `spec.secretRef.name: <my-secret-name>`

 #### InstanceChartRepo Secrets
 For an `instancechartrepo` to work correctly, a secret like this example is needed: